In the Swiss Alps, Teachers Come with Nailshoes

 But as a member of the community, Helmut von Allmen found it impossible to keep everybody happy.
 They needed an outsider who, while a member of no particular clan, respected the culture.
 In a town meeting, the consensus was that the next teacher needed to be an outsider but someone who "wore nailshoes."
 Nailshoes are used for haymaking.
 Someone who wears them respects and understands the farming culture.

-The next teacher was actually a couple who split Gimmelwald's one teaching position.
+The next teacher was actually a couple who split Gimmelwald's one teaching position (which disappeared altogether when Gimmelwald's school closed — but Olle and Maria still teach elsewhere in the valley).
 To some, Olle and Maria were known not by their surname (Eggimann) but as Olle and Maria Nailshoes.
-During my visit, Olle and Maria are on their back porch which sits above the cliff.
+During my visit, Olle and Maria are on their back porch, which sits above the cliff.
 Not a nailshoe in sight, Maria is sorting through a basket of berries and Olle is studying the far side of the valley with his telescope.
 There's nothing but air between their deck furniture and the rock face of the Jungfrau a mile or two away.
 Kick a soccer ball wrong and it ends up a mile below on the Lauterbrunnen Valley floor.

 Olle knows the view from his back porch like those with a sea view know the shipping lanes.
 With strains of Mozart tumbling through the sliding-glass door and onto the deck, Olle spots an ibex with his telescope.
 Ibex, the size of a big deer with curving ram-like horns spanning four feet, majestically roam that zone between people and glaciers.
 Panning to the next rock face, Olle shows me the spot where the rock ruptures and an underground river spurts out mightily — like a gargoyle in a rainstorm.
 Just another cascade in the valley of the loud waters.